The Curse Of Yendor

 “The story feels disjointed and lacks a coherent flow, making it hard to stay engaged.”

-“Character development is shallow, leaving the player with little emotional investment in the narrative.”
+“Character development is shallow, leaving the players unable to connect with the protagonists.”

-“The plot twists are predictable and fail to deliver any real surprises or excitement.”
+“The plot twists are predictable and fail to deliver any real surprises or emotional impact.”